 - Y. Jiang, D. Krishnan, H. Mobahi and S. Bengio, Predicting the Generalization Gap in Deep Networks with Margin Distributions.
 To appear at ICLR 2019.

 - Building on our previous large margin work, we show that using margin distributions at all layers of a deep network is a powerful predictor of generalization for the CIFAR-10 and CIFAR-100 datasets, doing significantly better than other generalization bounds published in the literature.

 - G. Elsayed, D. Krishnan, H. Mobahi, K. Regan and S. Bengio.
 Large Margin Deep Networks for Classification.
-To appear in NIPS 2018.
+Presented at NeurIPS 2018.

 - We extend the concept of margin, used in Support Vector Machines, to deep networks, allowing for margin at input, hidden or output layers of the network.
 The resulting models show promising results for generalization, learning from noisy labels and robustness to adversarial examples.